More Thoughts on Bernie Sanders and Capitalism

 area, partly because so many Americans view their homes as assets,

-making them very reluctant to change a system which systematically
+making them very reluctant to change a system which inflates their

 there's all the NIMBY backlash.
 Klein-Thompson "abundance" is pitched